datacharmer/dbdeployer/mkwiki/full_doc.markdown

       list           list remote tarballs
       reset          Reset the custom list of tarballs and resume the defaults show           Downloads a remote tarball
+      tree           Display a tree by version of remote tarballs

     Flags:
       -h, --help   help for downloads